FilippoMB/Spectral-Clustering-with-Graph-Neural-Networks-for-Graph-Pooling/README.md

 <img src="./figs/ae_ring.png" width="400" height="200">
 <img src="./figs/ae_grid.png" width="400" height="200">

 Run [Autoencoder.py](https://github.com/FilippoMB/Spectral-Clustering-with-Graph-Neural-Networks-for-Graph-Pooling/blob/master/Autoencoder.py) to compute the reconstruction from an Autoencoder with bottleneck.
-It is possible to switch between the ````ring```` and ````grid````, but also the other point-clouds dataset from the PyGSP library are supported.
+It is possible to switch between the ````ring```` and ````grid````, but also the other [point-clouds datasets](https://pygsp.readthedocs.io/en/stable/reference/graphs.html?highlight=bunny#graph-models) from the [PyGSP](https://pygsp.readthedocs.io/en/stable/index.html) library are supported.
 Results are provided in terms of Mean Squared Error.

 ## Graph Classification